musielena/epistentials_multilevel_annotation/README.md

 The folder "Schemes" describes the proposed annotation schemes.

-The folder "Corpus" contains the analysed corpus: 50 articles from the daily newspapers the "New York Times" and 50 articles form "il Corriere della Sera".
+The folder "Corpus" contains the analysed corpus: 50 articles from the daily newspapers the "New York Times" and 50 articles from the daily newspaper "il Corriere della Sera".

 Tha annotation was done with UAM Corpus Tool.